 Your dryer duct is connected to the aluminum tube in the back that collects all the condensation, lint, and dirt from your wet clothing.
-Dryer duct cleaning is essential to maintaining home safety and a well-functioning dryer.
+Dryer duct cleaning and dryer vent cleaning is essential to maintaining home safety and a well-functioning dryer.

 1. Dryer isn’t Drying Very Well

 If your clothes aren’t drying very well, there are a couple of potential problems: bad spin cycles on the washing machine and bad dryer ducts.
 If your washing machine won’t spin, then your clothes will be soaking wet in the dryer.
 Fix a washing machine that won’t spin before blaming the dryer!
 Clogged dryer ducts affect your machine’s ability to dry, and cleaning them out can give you fresher, cleaning clothing.

 Ever smelled your dryer and it smells like burning fabric and smouldering hair?
 That smell is the combination of a clogged dryer duct and a lot of heat.
 In fact, dryer duct fires are a real danger—having your duct cleaned often prevents that risk.

 3. It Hasn’t Been Cleaned in a While

 Even if your dryer seems totally fine, you should clean your dryer duct every couple of months.
 If you wait too long, you might need dryer duct services.
 Lint left in the dryer too long builds up and it becomes harder to clean in the future.